 An open letter signed by four major European telecommunication companies has revived the debate from ten years ago about the concept of “sending party pays.”
-In the letter, the telecoms urged the Commission to propose legislation requiring companies which provide online content to cover a portion of the costs of digital infrastructure.
+In the letter, the telecoms urged the Commission to propose legislation requiring companies that provide online content to cover a portion of the costs of digital infrastructure.
 This proposal has triggered some strong reactions.
 One of the criticisms is the claim that the fees will harm the internet “as it is.”

 In a letter signed by 44 MEPs, parliamentarians argue that access fees pose severe risks to the internet “as we know it.”
 Several civil society organizations warned the Commission one month earlier against sacrificing the “free and open internet to the short-sighted and self-interested demands of the telecom industry.”
-More recently, Joan Barata, Intermediary Liability Fellow at the Program on Platform Regulation of Stanford Cyber Policy Center explained on the Verfassungsblog that
+More recently, Joan Barata, Intermediary Liability Fellow at the Program on Platform Regulation of Stanford Cyber Policy Center, explained on the Verfassungsblog that

 “compelling providers of content, services, and applications to negotiate financial contributions with ISPs [Internet Service Providers] in exchange for using their infrastructure to reach end users would violate the current provisions of the Open Internet Regulation and, more broadly, be incompatible with the concept of NN [net-neutrality] itself.”

 Barata further warned that